 - Only those with written permission from the Medical Officer of Health or charged with monitoring/managing a person in quarantine, may access a quarantine or isolation facility in Grand Cayman or Cayman Brac

-Public gatherings are limited to fifty persons in any public place with some limited exceptions indoors and one thousand people outdoors.
+Public gatherings are limited to two hundred and fifty persons in any public place with some limited exceptions indoors and one thousand people outdoors.

-In Grand Cayman and Cayman Brac there are certain rules that you may be ticketed or fined for if you breach them.
+In the Cayman Islands there are certain rules that you may be ticketed or fined for if you breach them.
 For more information, see Ticket Offences and Fines below.

 A new ticketing system will allow persons found in breach regulations to pay an initial ticket or choose to appear in court.
 The fines are as follows: